 Wadi Al Nakhar is one of the deepest valleys in Oman because of its geographical characteristics, the great gap in Jabal Shams is considered to be the most important source of water since its large opening leads to valleys and reefs that form the valley of Al Nakhar.

-From there we start driving up to Jebel Shams Mountain ( The Grand Canyon of Oman) 3009 Meters, this mountain is one of the most adventurous mountains in Oman, offering existing off-road experience and fantastic views, you reach canyon view which is about 2000 meters stop there and enjoy the view and photo, then we continue driving to our resort where we spend the night.
+From there we start driving up to Jebel Shams Mountain (The Grand Canyon of Oman) 3009 meters, this mountain is one of the most adventurous mountains in Oman, offering existing off-road experience and fantastic views, you reach canyon view which is about 2000 meters stop there and enjoy the view and photo, then we continue driving to our resort where we spend the night.

-Overnight in Jebel Shams ( Sama Heights Resort or similar)
+Overnight in Jebel Shams (Sama Heights Resort or Similar)

-Day 6 Grand canyon- Wadi Bani Auf- Muscat
+Day 6 Grand Canyon- Wadi Bani Auf- Muscat

 In the morning we drive down the mountain on the other side (east) into the Wadi Bani Awf, this mountain road drive is an exciting off-road experience and offers fantastic views into dramatic canyons and Wadis, as it winds down several K.M before connecting with Wadi Bani Awf.
-We will pass several villages the most beautiful village there is Balad Sayt, its surrounded by the mountains from all directions Once we reach the valley (Wadi Bani Awf), will pass also by impressive Wadi Canyons (Snake canyon) the road leads us through the Wadi while passing numerous small villages.
+We will pass several villages the most beautiful village there is Balad Sayt, its surround by the mountains from all direction Once we reach the valley (Wadi Bani Awf), will pass also by impressive Wadi Canyons (Snake canyon) the road leads us through the Wadi while passing numerous small villages.